jaipack17/ruxe/README.md

 ## About

 [Ruxe](https://www.npmjs.com/package/ruxe) is an open-source npm package used to wrap text into paragraphs for command line interfaces.
-It takes 2 lines of code to that.
+It takes 2 lines of code to do that.
 And saves you a lot of time for formatting text.
 You can also change paragraph colors and change the alignment of the paragraph in seconds.

 ## Installation